deathzombee/demo_01/README.md

 >> this is where we add another text edit

-# why should you be careful you might ask?
+# because conflicts can be a doosey, but we can resolve them